Abbaye de Créteil: History

 Many artists visited the community and participated in its project, including the poet Pierre Jean Jouve; the musician Albert Doyen; the illustrator Berthold Mahn; the painter Henri Doucet; Léon Bazalgette, who had translated American poet Walt Whitman's Leaves of Grass into French; and the writer Jules Romains, founder of unanimism.

 The fame of the Abbaye circulated even in Moscow, attracting many artists along the way.
 Filippo Tommaso Marinetti and Constantin Brâncuși were visitors there and young writers like Roger Allard (one of the first to defend Cubism), Pierre Jean Jouve, and Paul Castiaux are some of the artists who wanted to publish their works through the Abbaye.

 The Abbaye group, in principle supporting themselves through the communal work of publishing, were supported by many Symbolists.
 Yet its members soon began to break with the art forms practiced by the respected older generation.
 Like many Symbolists, the Abbaye artists "scorned the structure of a bourgeois world and sought to substitute a communal society", writes Robbins, "but they did not reject the themes of modern life in favor of the Symbolist focus on single elements and internal, individual images".

 They wished instead "to create an epic and heroic art, stripped of ornament and obscure allegory", Robbins continues, "an art dealing with the relevant subjects of modern life: crowds, man and machines, even, ultimately, the city itself".
 The intentions of the Abbaye were vast and would ultimately remain unfulfilled.
 Their goal, like that of the Symbolists before them, was equivalent to an escape from reality.
-"Yet there were important distinctions", write Robbins, "for the Abbaye intention to create a total future a priori ruled out the Symbolist technique of creating solely from an aesthetic or a closed ideal".
+"Yet there were important distinctions", writes Robbins, "for the Abbaye intention to create a total future a priori ruled out the Symbolist technique of creating solely from an aesthetic or a closed ideal".

 The Abbaye attracted much interest but little revenue and its young members found themselves forced to close their beloved Abbaye on January 28, 1908.
 Its publishing house survived for a while and the friends continued to gather every month for a dîner des copains (in French, "dinner of pals").

 Shortly after its dissolution, Gleizes moved to 7 rue du Delta near Montmartre, Paris, with artists Henri Doucet, Amedeo Modigliani, Maurice Drouart and Geo Printemps.